After you get hired, it’s now time to face the equity research interviews.

 The most common ways to value a company is Discounted Cash Flows and Comparable Companies analysis.

 You'll be able to find the fair value of the shares using these financial modeling techniques.
-Compare those share values with the current market price in order to come to a conclusion.
+Compare those share values with the current market price to conclude.

 If Market Value is lower than fair value, then BUY because the share prices are expected to go up.
 Otherwise, the recommendation should be SELL or HOLD.